Ways to keep your spirits up

 It's important to include things you enjoy in your day and make them part of your routine.
 Is there an old hobby you used to enjoy that you could pick up again?
 Are there any books you've been meaning to read or films that have caught your eye?

-If you're not feeling very motivated to do things, you aren’t alone.
+If you're not feeling very motivated to do things, you're not alone.
 You might find that you start to enjoy things more as you get more into the habit of doing them.
-But if you've been feeling low for some time then it's a good idea to speak to your GP about how you’re feeling.
+But if you've been feeling low for some time then it's a good idea to speak to a healthcare professional about how you’re feeling.

-If you’ve been feeling down for a while and it’s stopping you from doing the things that matter, making you feel listless or like you don’t have any energy, you don’t have to suffer in silence.
+If you’ve been feeling down for a while and it’s stopping you from doing the things that matter, making you feel listless or like you don’t have any energy, you don’t have to go through it alone.

-Talk to friends or family, and if things have been this way for a while or are starting to worry yourself or those around you, speak to your GP.
+Talk to friends or family, and if things have been this way for a while or are starting to worry yourself or those around you, speak to a healthcare professional.
 Healthcare services are still here for you, and it’s important to get support when you need it.